hackforla/peopledepot/CONTRIBUTING.md

 ### 4.3 Make changes

 Make changes to fix the issue.
+If creating a new table or API, read [Add Model and API End Points](how-to/add-model-and-api-endpoints.md).

 ### 4.4 Pull to get the most recent code